Connect with others who understand.

 Left Atrial Appendage Closure

 People with AFib are at a higher risk for stroke due to the formation of blood clots.
-Oftentimes, these clots form in a small pouch in the top left chamber of the heart, known as the left atrial appendage.
+Often, these clots form in a small pouch in the top left chamber of the heart, known as the left atrial appendage.
 To prevent these clots from forming, your doctor may suggest left atrial appendage closure.

-Medications
+2. Medications

 Medications are a less invasive way to treat AFib, and they can be used in combination with other treatment methods.
-There are several types of medication that each work differently, including antiarrhythmics, beta-blockers, calcium channel blockers, and blood thinners.
+There are several types of medication that each work differently, including anti-arrhythmics, beta-blockers, calcium channel blockers, and blood thinners.

 Potassium Channel Blockers